byronpendason/byronpendason.github.io/young_penda.md

 "One last thing," the witch said, "Be sure to go alone when you face the ettin.
 Anyone else with you will only be in harm's way, and death will be the result."

-After Penda left the witch's hut, she transformed from an old hag to a beautiful, youthful woman.
+After Penda left the witch's hut, she transformed from an old hag into a beautiful, youthful woman.
 "Very impressive performance, Hrethe!" a voice said from behind her.

 Hrethe turned to face Wōden, the god of sorcery.
 "We have done all that we can.
 It's in his hands now."

 * * *

 Penda made camp halfway between the witch's hut and the town, and stayed the night there.
-He awoke with Sunne and walked to town.
+He did not want more people to die at the ettin's claws.

+He awoke with Sunne's first rays, and saw that his camp had been completely trashed.
+He sighed in annoyance, but was glad that at least there was no death.
+He finished his journey back to town.
 The first person he saw said, "Quick, into the mead hall!
-It's not safe out in the open!"
+It's not safe for you out in the open!"

 This confused Penda.
 It was mid-morning, and ettins were nocturnal creatures.
-They cowered in their dens during the day, for the daylight sky was the domain of their most feared enemy, the sky father Tīw.
+They cowered in their dens during the day, for the daylight sky was the domain of the sky father Tīw, who would alert their most feared enemy Thunor of their presence.

-Nonetheless, Penda complied.
+Nonetheless, Penda complied with the townsman.
 When he entered the mead hall, he not only saw the thegn but also his brothers Coenwalh and Eowa.
 "What are you guys doing here?"
 Penda asked.

 Eowa stepped forward, "We've been declared outlaws by the king.
 A messenger was able to warn us, and we got away before an army descended upon our home."